c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 Example Run
 ^^^^^^^^^^^^

-The following example shows how you can run Hi-C sequencing pipeline using GenPipes installed on Compute Canada data centres.
+The following example shows how you can run the ChIP Sequencing pipeline using GenPipes installed on Compute Canada data centres.
 Please ensure you have login access to GenPipes servers.
 Refer to :ref:`checklist of pre-requisites for GenPipes<docs_pre_req_chklist>` before you run this example.

 We will now run the pipeline using a test dataset.
 We will use the first 2 million reads from HIC010 from Rao et al. 2014 (SRR1658581.sra).
 This is an in-situ Hi-C experiment of GM12878 using MboI restriction enzyme.